In this post, you are going to learn everything you need to know about diastasis recti.

 Here is what they look like:

-It’s important that you use this progression to avoid worsening your abdominal wall separation.
+It’s important that you focus on these two core muscles and not the rectus to avoid worsening your abdominal wall separation.

 But don’t worry, you won’t have to figure this out all on your own!